Written by Stormwater Engineer Amber Ellis

 Finally, a simple way to maximize the pollutant removal in a stormwater pond is to ensure a robust vegetated shelf at the water’s edge.
 New ponds are designed to include a 6-foot wide vegetated shelf, planted with at least three native, herbaceous species.
 However, this type of native plant buffer can also be added to older ponds to help stabilize the banks, attract pollinator species, and improve safety and aesthetics.

-NCSU’s Stormwater Engineering Research Group offers an array of Extension workshops on stormwater infrastructure design, maintenance, installation, and retrofits.
+NC State’s Stormwater Engineering Research Group offers an array of Extension workshops on stormwater infrastructure design, maintenance, installation, and retrofits.
 We encourage anyone interested in these topics to attend, from regulators and professional landscapers to homeowners and property managers.
-Information on upcoming workshops can be found on our website at https://bae.ncsu.edu/workshops-conferences/
+Information on upcoming workshops can be found on our website at bae.ncsu.edu/workshops-conferences/.

-Amber Ellis is an Extension Associate for NCSU’s Stormwater Engineering Research Group in the Biological and Agricultural Engineering Department, with an office at the Arboretum, 6206 Oleander Drive.
+Amber Ellis is an Extension Associate for NC State’s Stormwater Engineering Research Group in the Biological and Agricultural Engineering Department, with an office at the Arboretum, 6206 Oleander Drive.
 You can reach her at adellis3@ncsu.edu.